collectiveaccess/ProvidenceDocs/_source/import/mappings.rst

 Builders
 ''''''''

 Builders create an upper hierarchy above the to-be-imported data.
 Note that Splitters also create upper hierarchies with the parent parameter, but they do so above records related to the imported data.
 For example, let's say you were importing ca_collections and wanted to map a "Series" and "Sub-series" above imported "File" data.
 You'd use the collectionHierarchyBuilder refinery.
 However, if you were importing ca_objects and wanted to relate a "File" while building an upper hierarchy of "Series" and "Sub-series" you would use the collectionSplitter and the parent parameter.
-ADD NEW PAGE W/ TABLES FOR: COLLECTIONHIERARCHYBUILDER (DOCS), COLLECTIONINDENTEDHIERARCHYBUILDER (NEW), ENTITYHIERARCHYBUILDER (DOCS), PLACEHIERARCHYBUILDER (DOCS), OBJECTHIERARCHYBUILDER (DOCS), OCCURRENCEHIERARCHYBUILDER (DOCS), LISTITEMHIERARCHYBUILDER (DOCS), LISTITEMINDENTIEDHIERARCHYBUILDER (DOCS), STORAGELOCATIONHIERARCHYBUILDER (DOCS)
+See the Builders page for a complete list of builders: :doc:`mappings/builders`

 Original values and Replacement values (Columns 8-9)